 And the major difference between my course and what is usually taught in school is that my course teaches how English really works, so students can not only read the words in the course - they can read any word that is based on the information they've been taught!
 So you don't have to teach your child to read every word in English.
 You only have to teach how the sounds and letters work, and a few rules - and the student then applies that information and READS!

-There is a wealth of information freely available on this site, so feel free to read the Articles and download the Samples and access the free Teaching Aids.
+There is a wealth of information freely available on this site, so feel free to read the Articles and download the Samples.